OpenNebula/docs/source/integration_and_development/system_interfaces/overview.rst

 Hypervisor Compatibility
 ================================================================================

-All the Sections of this Chapter applies to both KVM and vCenter hypervisors.
+All Sections of this Chapter apply to KVM and to the legacy vCenter hypervisor.

 .. |image0| image:: /images/overview_architecture.png